 Finally, when it comes to availability checking the short notice option is another trick you can use since trials tend to get booked short notice.
 We recommend unchecking the short notice box every night before you go to bed so you don’t sleep through an early booking, and then re-checking it the next morning.

 Myth alert: “Closing and re-opening your bookings every day will get you more bookings.”

 While VIPKid doesn’t release their algorithm, you can be assured that they’re aware of anything teachers perceive as a loophole, or a way to game the system when it comes to bookings.

 Our best booking advice from experienced teachers is to open whatever slots you’re committed to potentially teaching before the booking frenzy every Sunday night, and then leave it be.
 If you don’t get booked and have open slots, check the short notice box.

 Part 3: Keep your schedule flowing with regular students.

 The ultimate goal of increasing your bookings is really to get you to a point where you have a steady schedule with regular students.
 It’s both more relaxing, and more rewarding to work with repeat students since you spend less time stressing about your schedule and more time making meaningful teaching connections.
 So when you teach a class, your goal should always be to get rebooked.

 Plan ahead for every class.

 Planning is everything!
 Poor preparation doesn’t lead to rebookings or reviews.
-Effective teachers look ahead at their schedule, plan what props they need for each class, what reward system they’ll use, and they’re relaxed and confident going into a lesson.
-Your level of preparedness really shows.
+Effective teachers look ahead at their schedule, plan what props they need for each class, use resources like HelpTeaching’s free worksheets, what reward system they’ll use, and they’re relaxed and confident going into a lesson.
 The teachers who rock their classes get feedback from parents and ultimately, parents help market those teachers on their social media platforms, talk them up to their friends, and bring in referrals.